2023 Manufacturing Grants

 - Registration with Dun & Bradstreet evidenced by a D&B account number.
 The D&B profile must include a manufacturing North American Industry Classification System (NAICS) code.
 See guidelines for list of eligible NAICS codes.

-- At least 4 awards will be granted to projects in which the industry partner is a startup manufacturer who does not request funds toward the cost of purchasing equipment.
+- While companies in any stage of development are eligible to apply, at least 4 awards will be granted to projects in which the industry partner is a startup manufacturer who does not request funds toward the cost of purchasing equipment.
 For the purposes of this grant, a startup is a company that has:

 - Less than $2M in revenue to date; and